Archives (Darkest Hour album)

 Archives is a compilation album by Darkest Hour, released on October 3, 2006 through A-F Records.

 The disc includes tracks from the band's first two independent EPs, 1996's The Misanthrope and 1999's The Prophecy Fulfilled.
 The audio for this release was re-mastered from the original master tapes.

 Tracks 1 to 6 are from The Prophecy Fulfilled, track 10 and is from a split EP with Groundzero, and tracks 11 to 16 are from The Misanthrope.
-Tracks 7 to 9 are alternate versions of songs from The Prophecy Fullfilled.
+Tracks 7 to 9 are alternate versions of songs from The Prophecy Fulfilled.